weeblrpress/clearstatus/README.md

 - `clearstatustheme` is a **Hugo theme**.
 You can check it out and use it in any Hugo web site.
 It has an ExampleSite folders with a sample config.yml file you should use.

 - `clearstatus` is a **Hugo site**.
 It's basically an empty site with the `clearstatustheme` setup as a git submodule, a config.yml file and some sample content.
-This is what is deployed to Netlify when using the automated setup.
-It's the preferred method deployment.
+This is what is deployed to Netlify when using the automated setup. **It's the preferred method deployment**.

-A suggested use is to clone the `clearstatustheme` repository in your own repo and just configure it for your own hosting as needed.
+Alternatively, you can clone only the `clearstatustheme` repository in your own repo and just configure it for your own hosting as needed.

-You can update the ClearStatus theme, whenever we a new version is available, by running the following from the root of the main repository:
+You can update the ClearStatus theme, whenever a new version is available, by running the following from the root of the main repository:

 ````
 git submodule foreach git pull origin master